tyrunasj/dcoker-certbot/README.md

 **docker_user (optional)** - in case you would like to reuse the image later on by pushing it to docker hub.

-**image_name** - it is just the docker image name that will be build using Dockerfile.
-You can change it to any name you like.
+**image_name** - it is just the docker image name that will be built using instructions in Dockerfile.
+You can change it to any name you'd like.

 ## Installing
 Install docker first: